Ralph Wells

 Ralph E. Wells (September 3, 1940 – August 2, 1968) was an American professional basketball player.
-He played for the Chicago Zephyrs in the National Basketball Association for three games during 1962–63 after a collegiate career at Northwestern University.
+He played for the Chicago Zephyrs in the National Basketball Association (NBA) for three games during 1962–63 after a collegiate career at Northwestern University.
 He shot 0-for-7 in free throw attempts in his NBA career.

 Wells also played for the Pittsburgh Rens in the American Basketball League before the league folded in December 1962.
 On August 1, 1968, Wells drowned.